bark-simulator/carla-interface/README.md

 `./CarlaUE4.sh -quality-level=Low`

 ### Troubleshooting
 If the window crashs, try to run with `./CarlaUE4.sh -opengl`.
-If it can be executed successfully, then it would be the problem related toe display card driver.
+If it can be executed successfully, then it would be the problem related too display card driver.